-LDAP URL
+Section allows setting up a connection between the system and an LDAP or Active Directory server for LDAP URL

+authentication and user management.

 Please enter the LDAP URL, typically Idap://IP or Idaps://IP (for encrypted LDAP / Active Directory)

 Look up username to bind to

-If the bind DN is different than the login username. this template can be used to look up the bind DN through a query involving the username.
+If the bind DN is different than the login username, this template can be used to look up the bind DN through a query involving the username.
 This is optional.

 LDAP attribute for username

 userPrincipalName

 LDAP attribute for username

 LDAP Search base

 This is the base DN that a search for a user will start in.
 Optional

 LDAP Group search base

 This is the base DN that a search for a group will start in.
 Optional

 LDAP Group class

 Group

-The class of group objects in the LDAP directory.
-Typically posixGroup for LDAP and Group for Active Directory.
-Optional
+The class of group objects in the LDAP directory, Typically posixGroup for LDAP and Group for Active Directory, Optional

 LDAP User object class

 •

-The class of user objects in the LDAP directory, Typically posizAccount for LDAP and User for Active Directory.
+The class of user objects in the LDAP directory.
+Typically posixAccount for LDAP and User for Active Directory.
 Optional

 LDAP Bind DN

 The LDAP Bind DN is the user that can search the LDAP directory.
 This user must have read access to the LDAP directory.
 If left empty an anonymous bind will be done.

 LDAP Bind password

-The LDAP Bind password for the user that can search the LDAP directory.
+The LUAP Bind password for the user that can search the LDAP directory.